DataDog/logs-psa/POCs/microservices-demo/README.md

 This is a non-fork copy of <https://github.com/GoogleCloudPlatform/microservices-demo>.

+# Purpose

+- May 2024: To help provide an OP installation into a DD Partner's demo environment (they use this project)

+# Original README from GCP

 **Online Boutique** is a cloud-first microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.